 The Paris Agreement won't save us

-It is important to realize that the Paris Climate Agreement itself makes the case for emergency response.
-The Agreement merely gives the impression that the crisis is being addressed.
-It is good that the nations agreed on a major target (1.5-2°C)—but the deal allows them to pollute for decades, leaving us on course of 3.5°C warming, threatening humanity and most life.
+Importantly, the Paris Climate Agreement itself makes the case for emergency response.
+With its 1.5-2.0°C target, the Agreement merely gives the impression that the crisis is being addressed.
+But the deal allows nations to pollute for decades, leaving us on a course of over 3.5°C warming, threatening humanity and most life.
 There is no requirement to upgrade commitments before 2030.

 So what gives?
 The Agreement is counting on miracles and magic to save us.
 Really.
 Rather than requiring dramatic reductions starting now, the Agreement assumes that unproven technologies (Bio-Energy with Carbon Capture and Storage) will down the road “suck carbon” from the atmosphere.
 Pollute now, clean up decades later.
-The idea: grow lots of trees and biomass to absorb carbon (every year, an area 1-3 times the size of India), burn it in special power plants that capture the carbon emissions, compress the CO2 and pipe it long distances to then bury it.
-Kevin Anderson describes the absurdity of these proposals.
+The idea: grow lots of trees and biomass to absorb carbon (an area 1-3 times the size of India annually), burn it in special power plants that capture the carbon emissions, compress the CO2, and pipe it long distances to then bury it.
+Read more about the absurdity of these proposals.

-Bottom line: Paris’s target can only be possibly met with an immediate carbon phase-out, with reality-based carbon drawdown methods of regenerative land practices, while understanding current drawdown limitations.
+Bottom line: Paris’s target can only be possibly met with an immediate carbon phase-out, and with reality-based carbon reduction methods of regenerative land practices, while understanding current drawdown limitations.